QianhuiWan/resonant_universe/story1_field.md

 A gentle introduction to matter, quarks, and the hidden structure of reality

 > [!NOTE]
 > All matter exists in a field.
-> Everything you touch, see, and feel—every atom of your body—is nothing more than a vibration of invisible fields.
+> Everything you touch, see, and feel, every atom of your body, is nothing more than a vibration of invisible fields.

 1. What is Matter?